kleis-technology/terraform-training/tutorials/TP3/README.md

 ## Serving a webpage from your VM

-Why we could be tempted to configure our VM using our working ssh connection...
+Why you could be tempted to configure the VM using the working ssh connection...
 It would definitely be against the guiding principles of Infrastructure as Code!

-Including the configuration of our VM in our Terraform recipe will solve this issue.
+Including the configuration of the VM in the Terraform recipe will solve this issue.
 This can be achieved by
 1. Importing a configuration file, or configuration template in the Terraform recipe.
-2. Providing the content of said file, or instantiated template, to our VM.
+2. Providing the content of said file, or instantiated template, to the VM.

 ### Importing a configuration file